rithikaaredde/Array_and_ArrayList_Java/README.md

 The program is structured into multiple Java files to maintain clean code and modular design.

 ## File Structure:
+### Main.java:
-### Main.java:The entry point of the program.
+The entry point of the program.
 It coordinates user input, calls methods from UserInput and ArrayFunctions, and handles the program flow.

+### UserInput.java:
-### UserInput.java:Contains the method for accepting user input and storing the numbers into an array.
+Contains the method for accepting user input and storing the numbers into an array.
 It returns the array to the calling class.

+### ArrayFunctions.java:
-### ArrayFunctions.java:Contains utility methods for handling arrays.
+Contains utility methods for handling arrays.
 In this case, it categorizes numbers into odd and even arrays and displays them.

 ## Methods and Functions:
 ### Main.java